 I post book reviews as often as possible but at least once a week every Wednesday!
 I hope they help you to find some new books that you'll love as much as I did!

-Today is my stop on the blog tour for Good Samaritans by Will Carver
+Today is my stop on the blog tour for The Ex Girlfriend by Nicola Moritarty!
+Don’t forget to check out the rest of the stops!

 This book was provided free in exchange for an honest review

 Nicola Moriarty is a novelist, copywriter and mum to two small (but remarkably strong-willed) daughters.
 In between various career changes, becoming a mum and studying at university, she began to write.
 Now, she can't seem to stop.
 The Fifth Letter was her UK debut novel, followed by Those Other Women.